 (2) For Messrs.
 DeMatteo, Raines, Bartel and Mauler, the Stock Awards consist of restricted shares of Common Stock, which were granted on February 4, 2010 under the 2001 Incentive Plan, and vest in equal annual increments over a three-year period following grant, subject to continued service to the Company.
 The Stock Awards to Mr. Lloyd, which consist of restricted shares of Common Stock, were granted under the 2001 Incentive Plan on February 4, 2010 and June 2, 2010 when Mr. Lloyd became the Executive Vice President and Chief Financial Officer and vest in equal annual installments over a three-year period following grant, subject to continued service to the Company.
-The Stock Awards for all the listed officers also contain a February 2, 2011 grant of restricted shares of Common Stock, under the 2001 Incentive Plan, of which half vest in equal installments on the basis of continued service to the Company over a three-year period following the grant date, subject to a performance target tied to earnings per share for fiscal 2011 and vest, to the extent earned, in equal installments over a three-year period following the grant date, subject to a performance target tied to earnings per share for fiscal 2012 and vest, to the extent earned, in equal installments out the Company over a three-year period following the grant date and some were subject to a performance target tied to earnings per share for fiscal 2012 and vest, to the extent earned, in equal installments over a three-year period following the grant date, subject to a performance target tied to earnings per share for fiscal 2012 and vest, to the extent earned, in equal installments over a three-year period following the grant date, subject to continued service to the Company.
-The Stock Awards for all the fisted officers also contain a February 7, 2012 grant of restricted shares of Common Stock under the 2011 Incentive Plan, some of which vest in equal installments over a three-year period following the grant date and some were subject to a performance
+The Stock Awards for all the listed officers also contain a February 2, 2011 grant of restricted shares of Common Stock under the 2001 Incentive Plan, of which half vest in equal installments on the basis of continued service to the Company over a three-year period following the grant date and half were subject to a performance target tied to earnings per share for fiscal 2011 and vest, to the extent earned, in equal installments over a three-year period following the grant date, subject to continued service to the Company.
+The Stock Awards for all the listed officers also contain a February 7, 2012 grant of restricted shares of Common Stock under the 2011 Incentive Plan, some of which vest in equal installments on the basis of continued service to the Company over a three-year period following the grant date and some were subject to a performance target tied to earnings per share for fiscal 2012 and vest, to the extent earned, in equal installments over a three-year period following the grant date, subject to continued service to the Company.
+In addition, the February 7, 2012 grant to Messrs.
+Raines, Bartel, Lloyd and Mauler included shares that cliff vest on February 7, 2015 subject to continued service to the Company and achievement of previously described three-year performance targets.
+The unvested restricted awards are entitled to quarterly dividends of the amount declared by the Board.
+The dividends on the restricted shares subject to performance measures will be accrued and paid to the recipients only if and when the shares vest.